-Off-page optimization: Too many business owners spend too little time on off-page optimization.
+Off-page optimization: Too many small business owners spend too little time on off-page optimization.
 And yet, it is very effective.
 Off-page optimization is all about getting quality links to your web pages.
 Some of the ways that you can earn/build high-quality links are:

 - Guest blogging

 - Creating ego bait (e.g., top list expert posts)

 - Broken links strategy

 Write conversationally: Conversational writing is an effective SEO practice.
 It’s hard, after all, to write outstanding content when you’re actually writing for a bot.
 When you write conversationally, it’s much harder to stuff keywords into your post.